If you have a question you don't see answered here, please call, email or join us for in person assistance.

 Is there any way to add my name to a waiting list for an eBook on OverDrive?

 Yes!
 If you see an eBook with a link to Join the Waiting List, then there are people already waiting for this title.
 Click that link to add your name to the list.
 Fill out the form with your e-mail address and click on submit.
-You are allowed up to 4 holds at a time on e-materials.
+You are allowed up to five holds at a time on OverDrive.

 How will I know when my request has arrived on OverDrive?

 You will receive an e-mail when the book is ready for check out.
-You will have 72 hours to check the book out from the catalog.
+You will have 72 hours to check out the held item.

 How do I change my e-mail address for my OverDrive waiting list?